All Episodes

 It's now in the language.

-Uh same thing happened, uh same thing happened a few months ago when the New York Times got downgraded to junk stock by Moody's.
+Same thing happened a few months ago when the New York Times got downgraded to junk stock by Moody's.

-Uh uh as I said, just a cheap joke, you know.
+As I said, just a cheap joke, you know.

 Well, here we go.

-Story from Reuters uh from Connecticut.
+Story from Reuters from Connecticut.

-It's paper the Bristol Press may fold within days, along with the Herald in nearby New Britain.
+Its paper, the Bristol Press, may fold within days, along with the Herald in nearby New Britain.

 This is because their publisher is in danger of being crushed under hundreds of millions of dollars of debt and says it can't afford to keep them open anymore.